 The question, “Where can I donate face masks to protect people from COVID-19?” is top of mind for so many people right now.
 It’s on the minds of home sewers as well as local factories.
 It’s also on the minds of the 3D printing community across the globe.

 So this post is intended to point you in the exact right direction (when I’m able) or at least connect you to groups or organizations that can.
-This post will continue to be a work in progress as I learn more and can provide additional information.

 Please note: While this post details handmade and 3D printed options, organizations across the globe are in need of medical-grade supplies so if you have some on-hand or access to supplies, please contact your local hospitals and donate what you can.